EMERGENCY preparedness, RESPONSE & PLAN

 • Feminine supplies, personal hygiene items

-• N95 masks to filter out fire particulates that could trigger asthma or allergic responses.
+• N95 masks to filter out fire particulates that could trigger asthma or allergic

 • Hand sanitizer, soap, antibacterial wipes and a thermometer